 Frequently Asked Questions

-Is a swivel mount worth it?
+Is a fixed, tilt, or swivel TV mount better?